XuanchenLin/NanUI/docs/en-US/nanui-formium-winform-members.md

 **public void Show(Formium owner|.IWin32Window owner|void)**

 Display the current form.
-You can specify the ʻowner` parameter for this method to set its parent form.
-When the ʻowner` parameter is not specified, the secondary window has no parent window.
+You can specify the `owner` parameter for this method to set its parent form.
+When the `owner` parameter is not specified, the secondary window has no parent window.

 parameter

-- _owner:`Formium`|owner:ʻIWin32Window`|void_: You can specify the parent form of Formium and IWin32Window type.
+- _owner:`Formium`|owner:`IWin32Window`|void_: You can specify the parent form of Formium and IWin32Window type.
 When this parameter is omitted, the window has no parent window.

 **public void ShowDialog(Formium owner|.IWin32Window owner|void)**

 Open the current window modally.
-You can specify the ʻowner` parameter for this method to set its parent form.
-When the ʻowner` parameter is not specified, the secondary window has no parent window.
+You can specify the `owner` parameter for this method to set its parent form.
+When the `owner` parameter is not specified, the secondary window has no parent window.

 parameter

-- _owner:`Formium`|owner:ʻIWin32Window`|void_: You can specify the parent form of Formium and IWin32Window type.
+- _owner:`Formium`|owner:`IWin32Window`|void_: You can specify the parent form of Formium and IWin32Window type.
 When this parameter is omitted, the window has no parent window.

 **public void ShowDevTools()**